gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

 * `name` - (Required) The human-readable name of the object.
 It supports the full UTF-8 character set, with a maximum of 64 characters.

-* `security_zone_uuid` - (Optional, Computed, ForceNew) Security zone UUID linked to k8s service.
-If `security_zone_uuid` is not set, the default security zone will be created (if it doesn't exist) and linked to the k8s service.
+* `security_zone_uuid` - (Optional) Security zone UUID linked to the Kubernetes resource.
+If `security_zone_uuid` is not set, the default security zone will be created (if it doesn't exist) and linked.
+A change of this argument necessitates the re-creation of the resource.

-* `release` - (Required) The k8s release of this instance.
-Define which release of k8s service will be used to create the k8s cluster.
-For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available k8s release numbers.
+* `release` - (Required) The Kubernetes release of this instance.
+Define which release will be used to create the cluster.
+For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available release numbers.

 * `labels` - (Optional) List of labels in the format [ "label1", "label2" ].